 Data, modeling, and artificial intelligence – research for tomorrow's bioeconomy

-The Institute of Biological and Geosciences (IBG) generates high-resolution data every day from sensors, sequencing, imaging, and remote sensing.
+The Institute of Bio- and Geosciences (IBG) generates high-resolution data every day from sensors, sequencing, imaging, and remote sensing.
 This data is used to study topics such as microorganisms in soils, material flows in landscapes, and plant growth under climate stress.
 It forms the basis of innovative AI processes, simulation-based models, and data-driven decisions, which greatly benefit science, society, and the bioeconomy.
-These processes play a central role in enhancing our understanding of biological systems, environmental processes, and biotechnological processes, as well as in designing them in a sustainable manner.
+These processes play a central role in enhancing our understanding of biological, environmental, and biotechnological stystems and processes across scales, from molecules to agroecosytems, and in designing them sustainably.

 Simulation and data-driven modeling

-As part of the Center for Advanced Simulation and Analytics (CASA) at the Jülich Supercomputing Center (JSC), the IBG collaborates in the Simulation and Data Lab Digital Bioeconomy (SDL-DBE) to develop new methods for simulating and analyzing biological and biotechnological systems using data.
-The goal is to leverage high-performance computing, multiscale models, AI-powered simulations, and digital workflows to generate new insights in areas such as plant research, microbial systems, and circular biotechnology.
-In addition, the combination of experimentation and simulation is resulting in tools for resilient processes—for example, in the digital twin project ReGenFarm, which dynamically maps agricultural production systems.
+As part of the Center for Advanced Simulation and Analytics (CASA) at the Jülich Supercomputing Center (JSC), IBG collaborates in the Simulation and Data Lab Digital Bioeconomy (SDL-DBE) to develop new methods for simulating and analyzing biological and biotechnological systems using data.
+The goal is to leverage high-performance computing, multiscale models, AI-powered simulations, and digital workflows to generate new insights in areas such as plant research, microbial systems, and circular biotechnology. he combination of experimentation, simulation, and AI enables predictive and resilient system design.
+A central infrastructure in this context is AgraSim, a unique IBG research infrastructure integrating multiscale agricultural system simulation across biological and environmental domains, enabling scenario analysis and data-driven decision-making under changing environmental conditions.
+Building on this, digital twin approaches such as ReGenFarm dynamically represent agricultural production systems.

 Data Acquisition and Infrastructure

-At the IBG, we collect plant, microbial, and environmental data using modern methods.
-Examples include the GrowScreen with 3D imaging, sequence analysis, environmental sensors, drones, and satellite remote sensing.
-The Helmholtz Sensor Management System (SMS) supports the efficient and distributed management of large sensor infrastructures.
-Viewers such as Helmholtz Earth Portal are used to visually display data over time.
-Connected to national research data infrastructures (NFDI) such as DataPLANT, NFDI4bioimage, NFDI4microbiota, and FAIRagro, this data flows into open infrastructures according to the FAIR principle (findable, accessible, interoperable, reusable).
-In addition, the IBG coordinates the national infrastructure de.NBI (German Network for Bioinformatics Infrastructure) and its European branch ELIXIR Germany.
-These networks provide powerful tools and services for the analysis of biological and biotechnological data, as well as a powerful cloud infrastructure.
-This makes our research data sustainably usable and internationally networked.
+At IBG, plant, microbial, and environmental data are collected using advanced technologies such as 3D imaging (GrowScreen), sequencing, environmental sensors, drones, and satellite remote sensing (FLEX).
+These infrastructures operate across spatial scales, from local sensor networks to continental and global monitoring systems, including water resource assessments.
+The Helmholtz Sensor Management System (SMS) supports distributed sensor infrastructures, while platforms such as the Helmholtz Earth Portal enable spatiotemporal data visualization.
+Through integration with national research data infrastructures (NFDI) such as DataPLANT, NFDI4bioimage, NFDI4microbiota, and FAIRagro, IBG ensures FAIR-compliant data management (findable, accessible, interoperable, reusable).
+In addition, IBG coordinates the national infrastructure de.NBI (German Network for Bioinformatics Infrastructure) and its European branch ELIXIR Germany.
+These networks provide advanced tools, services, and cloud infrastructures for biological and biotechnological data analysis.

 Artificial intelligence